Engee documentation

 trailing_ones(x::Integer) -> Integer

-Number of ones trailing the binary representation of x.
+The number of finite units in the binary representation of `x'.

 Examples